LanceCon/favours/README.md

 			1.Post a Favour Title
 			2.Limited description
 			3.Location

 			4.Price

 	### Choose to do a Favour

 			1. Accpect Favour

-			2. Discuss Terms of Favour
+			2. Discuss Terms of Favour - VIA email
 			3. Finalize Value (Free or Cash)
 			4. Commit to Favour
 			5. Payment done once favour completed. (hugs or Cash)